pallavi-shankar/pallavi-shankar/README.md

 ---

 <h3 align="left">🏆 Recent Achievements:</h3>
-- Built and deployed **freelance projects** using MERN Stack
+- Successfully built and deployed **full-stack MERN projects** for freelance and personal work.
-- Gained hands-on experience with **React, Node.js, MongoDB, Tailwind CSS**
+- Worked on multiple projects using **various technologies**, gaining hands-on experience across the stack.
-- Created **Portfolio v2** to showcase projects and skills
+- Developed **Portfolio v2** to showcase projects, skills, and freelance work.
+- Flexible in adapting to **new technologies and tools** as required for different projects.
-- Continuously learning advanced **JavaScript, MERN, and full-stack development**
+- Strong experience in **JavaScript, MERN, and full-stack development**.